simongriggdotinfo

 All tracks recorded at Harlequin Studios, Auckland, except 3. recorded live at Mainstreet, Auckland, March 1981, 17. recorded live at Mainstreet, Auckland, April 23, 1983. & 19. recorded at Mandrill Studios, Auckland.
 All tracks Produced by Ian Morris unless indicated otherwise.
 Mastered at Airforce by Nigel Foster.
 Artwork by Chad Taylor.
 Compiled and liner notes by Simon Grigg.

-A greatest hits and rarities collection which badly needs deleting and updating as it will be at some time.
-It, however, includes most of their album, all the singles, B sides, unreleased tracks and extensive liner notes from me.
+A deleted greatest hits and rarities collection.
+It, included most of their album, all the singles, B sides, unreleased tracks and extensive liner notes from me.
+Now replaced with the remastered Paradise album.

 Dave Merritt & Mike ONeill